AnEntrypoint/hookie/src/lib/componentRegistry.md

 ```

 ## Implementation Notes
-- Use a simple object or Map for storage
+- MUST use a Map for internal storage (not plain object)
-- Perform deep cloning when returning schemas to prevent external mutation
+- MUST perform deep cloning using JSON.parse(JSON.stringify()) when returning schemas to prevent external mutation
-- Log warnings if attempting to use unregistered components
+- MUST throw ComponentNotFoundError when attempting to validate props for unregistered components
-- Type coercion should be lenient (e.g., '5' -> 5 for number types)
+- Type coercion MUST be applied: convert '5' to number 5 for number types, 'true' to boolean true for boolean types